Setting and Enforcing Your Pet Sitting or Dog Walking Cancellation Policy

 Setting and Enforcing Your Cancelation Policy Illustration

-Deciding on a Fair Cancellation Policy
+Deciding On A Fair Cancellation Policy

 How far in advance do your clients typically book?
-If your clients typically book weeks or months in advance, you're unlikely to be able to fill an open slot on your schedule when a client cancels with only a few days' notice.
+If your clients usually book weeks or months in advance, you're unlikely to be able to fill an open slot on your schedule when a client cancels with only a few days' notice.

 Cancellation-Pet-sitters-summary

 Should your cancellation policy be the same for all services and all times of the year?
-Sometimes it can make sense to have different cancellation policies for different scenarios.
-If you typically experience higher demand for your services around major holidays, you could require more notice or charge a higher fee for holiday cancellations.
-Or you may want to have a stricter cancellation policy for Overnights since each sitter can only do one Overnight visit per day.
-Some companies have different cancellation policies for daily dog walking and vacation visits, either being more flexible with cancellations for dailies because they are regular customers or giving dailies a discounted rate and being less flexible with cancellations because they're receiving a lower rate in exchange for having a consistent schedule.
+It sometimes makes sense to have different cancellation policies for different scenarios.
+If you typically experience higher demand for you services around major holidays, for example, you could require more notice regarding cancellations or charge a higher fee if someone cancels their holiday services.
+You may even want to have a stricter cancellation policy for services like overnights since each sitter can only do one overnight stay per day, and it can be hard to refill those services once they’ve been called off.

 cancellation-policy-cat

-Making Clients Aware of Your Cancellation Policy
+Making Clients Aware Of Your Cancellation Policy

 Cancellation-policy-dog